-Star Command for iOS
+Star Command for iOSMacworld Rating

 The Star Trek universe is appealing in many ways: there’s a frontier of outer space with thousands of planets, a virtually limitless number of aliens, a galactic federation dedicated to peace.
 (Also: big space ships and funny costumes.)
 But its concepts of freedom, commanding a ship and crew, and going on adventures appeal to almost everyone.
 Those ideas make up the main premise of $3 Star Command, an adorable, challenging, and addictive sci-fi strategy game loosely based on Star Trek itself.

 You're not tasked with boldly going where no one has gone before.
 Instead, you have the more cliché task of helping Earth's fleet defend its borders and ultimately save humanity.
 You're given a ship and a crew, and you’ll learn to utilize both to fight off enemies over several missions.